 - The Best Cookout Salad Recipe

-- Vegetarian, Gluten Free, Vegan, and SO Good!
+- Vegetarian, Vegan, and SO Good!

 Make Tabbouleh Grain Free for a Healthier Version

 This grain free tabbouleh salad recipe is a simple meal to make without the wheat.
 I’m all about making recipes gluten or grain free when I can.
 Gluten free cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
 By building meals around gluten free pantry staples and swapping in a few wheat-less ingredients you can make healthier meals for you and your family.
-I made a list of my 125 favorite gluten free pantry ingredients that we use on a weekly basis, and check out all my gluten free recipes here that are on The Herbeevore.
-These easy and healthy recipes are fantastic meals for everyone at your table.

 What’s In This Tabbouleh with Chickpeas?